Search

 Fabric Care Dictionary

 Hallak’s fabric care dictionary is your quick, basic textile resource.
 Before caring for your wardrobe or home furnishings, it is helpful to understand a fabric and its properties.
 However, we do not expect you to be a care expert.
 After all, this is why we are here.
+When you have questions, stop in and speak with one of Hallak customer service experts.
+If it is easier, call (212) 832-0750.
+For dry cleaning and wash-and-fold, schedule your pick-up.
+However, home furnishing care are offered both on-site and off-site (including home disinfecting).

 Acetate